d2a4u/redis-pure/README.md

 [![Build Status](https://travis-ci.org/d2a4u/redis-pure.svg?branch=master)](https://travis-ci.org/d2a4u/redis-pure)

-Redis Pure is an experimental redis client based on [FS2](https://github.com/functional-streams-for-scala/fs2) and [cats-effect](https://github.com/typelevel/cats-effect).
+Redis Pure is an redis client based on [FS2](https://github.com/functional-streams-for-scala/fs2) and [cats-effect](https://github.com/typelevel/cats-effect).
 The goal is to prodive non-blocking IO actions on Redis store but be flexible on IO data type.